alanmacdoug/astrowind/src/data/post/email-authentication-basics.md

 ## Why this became non-negotiable

 For years, authentication was best practice.
-Then the large mailbox providers set minimum requirements for bulk senders: SPF and DKIM for your domain, and a DMARC record on every domain you send from, including the ones you think are dormant.
+Then the large mailbox providers set minimum requirements for bulk senders.
+SPF and DKIM for your domain, and a DMARC record on every domain you send from, including the ones you think are dormant.
 An unused domain without DMARC is a free forgery kit for whoever cares to impersonate you.

 ## Check your own domain

-None of this requires specialist knowledge to verify.
+None of this requires specialist knowledge to at least verify.
 Enter your domain into the tool below and it pulls your public DNS records, walks your SPF includes to check the lookup count, probes the common DKIM selectors, and reads your DMARC policy.
 Everything runs entirely in your browser, with nothing sent or stored anywhere.

 [Check your email authentication →](/tools/auth-checker)

 If the results surprise you, they are worth understanding before you act.
-A misconfigured fix is often worse than a known gap, and knowing exactly what is missing is the cheap part.
+A misconfigured fix is often worse than a known gap, and knowing exactly what is missing is the easy part.